 Life hacking is on the rise, and paying attention to your diet more carefully only gets more and more in vogue these days.
 Of course, this can be taken to the extreme as anything can be, to where you might find yourself at a fancy restaurant asking what the name of the duck was in your locally-sourced, 100% organic, overly-priced dish.
 You don’t really have to go to these lengths to be more aware of your diet.
 However, it is a good idea to pay attention to what you put in your body.

-Since there is a direct correlation to oral health and overall health, we like to suggest our patients snack intelligently, as a way to promote healthy habits that will last them a lifetime.
+Since there is a direct correlation between oral health and overall health, we like to suggest our patients snack intelligently, as a way to promote healthy habits that will last them a lifetime.
 Sugary snacks can attack your teeth as much as they do your psyche.
 Sugar highs come along with sugar lows, and before you know it you’re crashing on the couch.

-You’d be surprised how good healthy snacking can make you feel and even more surprised at how much better healthy snacks are for your teeth.
+You’d be surprised how good healthy snacking can make you feel, and even more surprised at how much better healthy snacks are for your teeth.
 The first step is to make sure that you pay closer attention to everything that you eat.
 You can start by reducing your sugar intake, saying “no” to desserts a little bit more, or even limiting your sugar intake to once a day, after which you have a designated time and space to brush your teeth immediately afterward.
 As with many things in life, having a plan can go a long way towards maintaining your oral health.
 Making good decisions might be tough initially, but eventually, they will become habits.

 Instead of Reaching for Those Munchies and Sodas, Keep the Following in Mind:

 - Drink plenty of water.
 Water can go a long way towards hydrating your body, keeping you balanced and healthy.
 Since your body is mostly made up of water, this makes sense.
 Drinking water instead of sodas or caffeinated beverages will prevent tooth stains, as well as sugar contact with your teeth.